nos/create-nos-dapp/README.md

   </a>
 </p>

+## Getting started
+To get started, go to our [Getting Started](./docs/gettingStarted.md) guide.
+Afterwards you can check out the nOS [API documentation](https://github.com/nos/client/blob/master/docs/api.md)

 ## Purpose
 The goal of this project is to provide a quickstart for creating nOS dApps with React and various dependencies already installed and configured.

-To get started, go to our [Getting Started](./docs/gettingStarted.md) guide.
-Afterwards you can check out the nOS [API documentation](https://github.com/nos/client/blob/master/docs/api.md)

 In this repo you can find NEO specific tooling:
 * nOS functions exposed in a store